phetsims/vector-addition/doc/implementation-notes.md

 * graph orientation, see `GraphOrientations`
 * coordinate snap mode, see `CoordinateSnapMode`
 * component vector styles, see `ComponentStyles`
+* for vectors, "position" or "point" refers to model coordinates, while "location" refers to view coordinates

 ## General Considerations